Pastaria Deli & Wine - Perfectly Passable Premium Sandwiches

 Pastaria Deli And Wine che figita

 I would say it's not nearly as good as Union Loafers, even though they use Union Loafers' bread.
-So it kind of feels like a different version of Union Loafers.
-It feels like a Union Loafers' quality experience, but with a different flavor profile, which isn't quite at the level of Union Loafers for something like that.
+So it feels like a Union Loafers' type of experience, but with a different flavor profile, which isn't quite at the level of Union Loafers.

 Pastaria Deli And Wine selfie bite